diogoff/plasma-disruptions/README.md

 - During training, run `*/plot_loss.py` to see how the loss and validation loss are evolving.

-    - The script will indicate the epoch where the minimum validation loss was achieved.
+    - This script will indicate the epoch where the minimum validation loss was achieved.